wtlin1228/storybook-interaction-testing/README.md

 # Minimize the risks

-Here comes my first solution. 🧐
+Here comes my first approach. 🧐

 Maybe we can extract the assertions and run them in both Storybook and Jest.
 Then we can: